jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Hadoop/Hadoop Setup.md

 As of March 2024, Hadoop version 3.3 and upper only supports Java 8 and Java 11 (runtime only) according to the [Hadoop wiki](https://cwiki.apache.org/confluence/display/HADOOP/Hadoop+Java+Versions).
 However, the default JDK installed in Debian 12 Bookworm is JDK 17 as stated from the [Debian wiki](https://wiki.debian.org/Java).
 Therefore, we need to manually download and install Java 8 to ensure Hadoop operates correctly.

-1. transfer the file provided in the git repository to raspberry pi node, extract and move java to target directory.
+1. transfer the java file to all the raspberry pi node, extract and move java to target directory.(We use this java file:[java8](https://drive.google.com/file/d/1WDkKG6NH4qPdqQxCS1x1dMR3S-1SeeQI/view?usp=drive_link))
 ~~~bash
 tar -zxvf zulu8.78.0.19-ca-jdk8.0.412-linux_aarch64.tar.gz
 sudo mkdir -p /usr/lib/jvm